Vondry/JS-unit-test-examples/utils/src/lessons/README.md

 ## 2. Create new files

-Please create 2 new files where name is in format: `<2 first letters from your firstname><3 first letters from your surname>`.
+Please create 2 new files under where name is in format: `<2 first letters from your firstname><3 first letters from your surname>`.
 Example:

 ```
-If your name would be: Jan Novak
+If your name is: Jan Novak

-Then you create files like:
+Then create files named like:
 - janov.js
 - janov.test.js
 ```

 ## 3. Code & Test

--   Inside your `tovond.js` put any function that you want that does something useful
+- In `janov.js` implement function that does something useful
--   Inside your `tovond.test.js` put any tests for your functions (target 100 % coverage)
+- In `janov.test.js` implement tests for your function (target 100 % coverage)

 ## 4. Save your code changes